UsabilityEngineering/Open-Source-Security-Camera/design/README.md

 ![image](https://user-images.githubusercontent.com/98436821/166175245-f5d68d10-b705-459b-b694-30bedf56899c.png)

-The team's has decided to make a duo authentication function to the website so if one is on the go they can have a bit more security to their account.
+The teams has decided to make a duo authentication function to the website so if one is on the go they can have a bit more security to their account.
 This is for the users that are a bit more fearful of their account information being linked or maybe their footage being stolen.

 # Home Page